Introduction

 Step-by-Step Guide to Using Nail Polish Remover

-- Gather Your Supplies: You will need acetone-based nail polish remover, cotton balls or pads, a clean cloth, and some water.
+- Gather Your Supplies: You will need acetone-based nail polish remover, cotton balls or pads, a clean cloth, and water.

 Advanced Techniques